Dennis-DW/Treasury-Movement-Simulator/README.md

 - Not restarting the development server after changing `.env.local`
 - Using quotes around values in `.env.local`

-### **Production Deployment Issues**

-**Vercel Environment Variables:**
-1. Go to your Vercel project dashboard
-2. Navigate to Settings → Environment Variables
-3. Add all required variables
-4. Redeploy the application

-**Backend Environment Variables:**
-1. Set environment variables in your hosting platform (Railway, Render, etc.)
-2. Ensure `MONGODB_URI` is correctly formatted
-3. Check that `PORT` is set (most platforms set this automatically)

 ### **Database Issues**

 **MongoDB Atlas Connection:**